tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

     * 8GB RAM + 8GB swap (or 16GB RAM);
     * 100GB SSD storage (or similar I/O performance);
     * a low-latency, reliable broadband internet connection.
 2. Ledger Nano S Plus or Nano X hardware wallet with Tezos Wallet app installed.
-This will be used for storing your funds, voting and changing your baking parameters.
+This remains your manager wallet for funds, staking, voting, and changing baking parameters.
    > **ℹ️ INFO:** You must use Ledger Live to install the Tezos Wallet app on your device.
 3. **TezSign remote signer device** - A purpose-built hardware signer for Tezos baking, based on affordable single-board computers like Raspberry Pi Zero 2W (~$20-30 in hardware).
 Connects via USB to your baking node and is designed to do one thing perfectly: sign baking operations securely.
 TezSign supports tz4 signatures required by modern Tezos protocols, which Ledger devices no longer support for baking.
 Unlike a general-purpose Ledger wallet, TezSign can remain connected 24/7 dedicated solely to baking.
-[Learn more: Baking with TezSign](/tezbake/tutorials/baking-with-tezsign)
+[TezSign hardware and flashing details](/tezsign/tutorials/hardware-and-flashing/)
    > **ℹ️ INFO:** Baking with a Ledger is no longer recommended for new bakers.
 It's still possible to bake with the Ledger but we recommend you implement TezSign right away.
    >
    > After generating keys on TezSign, back up the `tezsign` folder from the Linux-only `data` partition.
 See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/).